brandonbloom/fipp/README.md

 Like clojure.pprint, this pretty printer has a *linear runtime* and uses *bounded space*.
-However, unlike clojure.pprint, Fipp's implementation is tuned for great performance, observably pure, and has a data-driven API.
+However, unlike clojure.pprint, Fipp's implementation is tuned for great performance and has a functional, data-driven API.

 The data interface is agnostic to the source language.
 Printers are included for Edn data and Clojure code, but it is easy to create a pretty printer for